aws-samples/cdk-sagemaker-notebook-workflow/README.md

 npm install
 ```

 3. Edit the CDK stack file named `lib/sagemaker-nb-workflow-stack.ts`.
-Enter the values for your notebook name, email address and cron expressions for the start and stop times as well a confirming if
+Enter the values for your notebook name, email address and cron expressions for the start and stop times as well a confirming if you want to receive email confirmation to start and stop the notebooks.

 ```ts
 export class SagemakerNotebookWorkflowStack extends cdk.Stack {